deezy-inc/sat-hunter/README.md

 6) When your message goes through, your terminal window will show a TELEGRAM_CHAT_ID, add this to your `.env` (or Replit Secret) as well

 # Exchanges
+Note: see .env.sample for the fields you'll need for each exchange.

 ## Kraken
 Kraken is well-tested and works well.
 You can email kraken support to get increased daily limits.